mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 large-scale camouflage, the appraisal of a structure’s ability to withstand enemy fire, landmine placement and removal, and/or placement of passive ground sensors.
-Essentially the battlefield is the character’s to mould as he sees fit.
+Essentially the battlefield is the character’s to mold as he sees fit.

 SSpecialitiespecialities